yeongseon/flutter-iot-template/flutter_app/README.md

 # Flutter App

-This is the Flutter mobile app in the `flutter-iot-template` project.
+This is the Flutter mobile and desktop app included in the `flutter-iot-template` project.

 ---